andrewt3000/MachineLearning/README.md

 Machine Learning is a sub-field of artificial intelligence that uses data to train predictive models.

-#### Types of machine learning problems
+#### Types of machine learning
 Machine learning problems are categorize as discriminative or generative.

-#### Types of machine learning
 1. Supervised learning - learns from labeled training data.
 2. Unsupervised learning - learns from unlabled training data.
 Examples include principal component analysis and clustering.
 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.